nsk1207/fastpages_nathan/_posts/2023-01-24-techlessons.md

 4) What would you or should you do to produce a better outcome?

-I would get many test subjects of a variety of backgrounds and have them sit in front of the camera to see if it does anything.
-Based on the results of that trial run, I  can make necessary adjustments to the computer and test it again to see if the change improved the overall outcome.
-I would continue testing the computer over and over again until I can clearly see that it works for anybody regardless of their skin color.
-By testing it numerous times and making adjustments, this will ensure that the product will be released into the market for anybody to use without any malfunctions as a result of a testing error.
+I would get as much test subjects as possible and make sure to test everyone before releasing it to the public.
+Testing a wide range of skin tones will be important and I can make adjustments and make sure that the overall outcome is the same for everyone.
+That way, no problems will be detected.
+Once this is achieved, it can be released to the public without any problems.

 Reflection:
 Being able to see other peoples perspectives on computing bias was intereseting and connecting the dicussion with everyday things we use like Tik Tok.
 It was also a very engaging lesson and helped me learn to not make testing mistakes on my own projects like the CPT.
 I will make sure to test all my algorithims before making sure everything is good to go.